 To publish for public consumption appropriate information about MVUU programs and activities for members of the MVUU community.

-Communications Committee oversees the website, newsletter, Order of Practice, social media, and any future vehicles as they become effective methods of communication.
+Communications Committee oversees the website, newsletter, Order of Service, social media, and any future vehicles as they become effective methods of communication.
 No one can speak for MVUU in the outside community without prior approval from the Board.

 Information appropriate for written publications include: